 I think Raymond opened up Eleanor to a whole lot of things and emotions that she didn’t understand earlier.
 She obviously didn’t have a normal childhood nor adult life, and she definitely needed someone to guide her through these social etiquette.

 As someone who avoids series, I rarely say this but I wish there was a sequel coming up to Eleanor Oliphant Is Completely Fine.
 I have not got enough of Eleanor Oliphant.
-If you liked Don Tillman from the Rosie Project, Eleanor Oliphant Is Completely Fine is right up your alley.

 Let us chat